dadukhankevin/genespace/README.md

 # GeneSpace: A New Framework for AGE: Artificial General Evolution

-GeneSpace is a genetic algorithm framework that aims to take the best concepts from *actual evolution* and bring them to the field of evolutionary computation.
+GeneSpace is a genetic algorithm framework that aims unify all genetic algorithms into one algorithm by using a *universal* genetic code, and neural network style *genespace decoders* to map genotypes to phenotypes.

+**It is very much a work in progress, and super rough around the edges.**

+I hope the potential still shows.

 ## Installation
 ```bash